Already an existing Optik TV customer? Check out Am I ready for 4K HDR to see if you’re ready to starting watching Optik TV in 4K HDR.

 To check if your TV is able to display HDR, check your owner’s manual or check the manufacturer's online support pages for your TV model to ensure that your settings are optimized for HDR.
 For example, on some Sony brand HDR-capable TV sets, HDMI port settings need to be changed from Standard to Enhanced in order for HDR content to be displayed properly.

-Currently, Optik TV provides customers access to 4K HDR content on Netflix.
+Currently, Optik TV provides customers access to 4K HDR content On Demand and via Netflix.

 How do I watch 4K HDR content on Netflix?

 To access 4K HDR content through Netflix on Optik, you require a premium Netflix subscription (Ultra HD).
 To upgrade your Netflix subscription login at netflix.ca/changeplan.

 HDR titles can be identified by an HDR badge located above the title synopsis.
 You can also search for HDR using the Search menu and all HDR titles will displayed.

 Tune to channel 422 to launch Netflix on your Optik 4K digital box.